Microbiology with Lab: A Fundamental Approach (D311)

 Why other options are wrong

-• It helps in the identification of bacterial species.
+• It helps in differentiating between species.

 Explanation